In this practical we will investigate some CTCF ChIPseq for the Mel and Ch12 cellines.

 library(rGREAT)

-<- submitGreatJob(UpinCh12,species="mm10",request_interval=1,version = "3.0.0") great_Job
+great_Job <- submitGreatJob(UpinCh12,species="mm10",request_interval=1,version = "3.0.0")

 ## Warning in submitGreatJob(UpinCh12, species = "mm10", request_interval = 1, : GREAT gives a warning:

-## Your set hits a large fraction of the genes in the genome, which often
+## Your set hits a large fraction of the genes in the genome, which often does not

-## saturation of the gene-based hypergeometric test.
+## gene-based hypergeometric test.

 ##

-## See our tips for handling large datasets or try the Significant By
+## See our tips for handling large datasets or try the Significant By Region-based

-## Region-based Binomial view.
+## Binomial view.

 ## table, but note only the top 500 regions can be retreived.
-See the
+See the following

-## following link:
+## link:

 ##